webpy/webpy.github.com/godaddy.com.md

 Don't forget to chmod +x your Python scripts.

-Otherwise, things are working for me, so far.
+Otherwise, things are working fine for me, so far.